 23. Carly Spencer from Transformers: Dark of the Moon Movie

 Claire is a high-school student and cheerleader who has the superhuman ability to regenerate.
-In fact, her healing factor is so powerful that when she fell from a 30ft drop and landed striking her head, she only remained incapacitated until her brain repaired itself and began normal functions again.
+Her healing factor is so powerful that when she fell from a 30ft drop and landed striking her head, she only remained incapacitated until her brain repaired itself and began normal functions again.
 She typically wears her blonde hair straight with some minimal curves.

-21. Cersei Lannister from Game of Thrones TV series
+21. Cersei Lannister from the Game of Thrones TV series

 19. Stella from The Winx Club Animated Series

-18. Luna Lovegood from Harry Potter Film Series
+18. Luna Lovegood from the Harry Potter Film Series

 17. Heather Mason from Silent Hill 3 Video Game